-The motorway connects the south-eastern Münsterland in an east-west direction, from where you can reach places such as Ahlen, Bad Waldliesborn, Beckum, Ennigerloh, Oelde and Warendorf.
+This motorway connects the south-eastern Münsterland region in an east-west direction, from where you can reach places such as Ahlen, Bad Waldliesborn, Beckum, Ennigerloh, Oelde and Warendorf.

 The motorway leads you in a north-south direction into the western Münsterland.
 The A3 is your fast route to places like Bocholt, Isselburg and Rhede.